Sitecore-Hackathon/2019-GoHorse/documentation/README.md

 ![Account Page](images/account.jpg?raw=true "facelogin")

 Authentication Step
-Access "Login" page on your local Sitecore Instace Ex : https://sc910.sc/login (make sure you use HTTPS, it's a requirement) The Browser should ask permission to acess your camera and take your picture, Click "Allow" (this step will fail if you are under http)
+Access "Login" page on your local Sitecore Instace Ex: https://sc910.sc/login (make sure you use HTTPS, it's a requirement) The Browser should ask permission to acess your camera and take your picture, Click "Allow" (this step will fail if you are under http)
 Click on the button "Face login" , the application will tae your picture and send you to another page in case of success